 1 person favorited this theater

-It was all rather different in 1863 when the building was built as the Tolmers Square Congregational Church.
+It was all rather different in 1863 when the building was built as the Tolmer’s Square Congregational Church.
 Cinema operator George Smart took over the building and converted it into the Tolmer Cinema which opened in May 1924.
-The church spire which soared above the entrance was removed in around 1928/29.
-A Style 150-Special Wurlitzer 2Manual/5Ranks organ was installed in 1929, and was opened by organist Arthur Jenkins.
+The church spire which soared above the entrance was removed in 1929 when the cinema was refurbished.
+Part of this refurbishment was the installation of a Style 150-Special Wurlitzer 2Manual/5Ranks organ, which was opened by organist Arthur Jenkins.

 It suffered some slight damage during the early part of World War II and after some restoration it re-opened with programmes for family audiences (still on three changes a week of double bill programmes).
 The Wurlitzer organ was removed at this time and was installed in the Imperial Cinema, Canning Town.
 The building had been re-faced with a modern frontage but down the side walls were still visible the church like windows, now bricked in.

 By the late-1960’s the historic Tolmers Square with its Georgian houses and the Tolmer Cinema in the centre were ripe for re-development and with the cinema facing extensive repair bills, the Tolmer Cinema finally gave up the ghost.
 It closed on 22nd March 1972 with a typical (for its latter years) double bill programme ‘For 3 Days Only’: Lex Barker in “Die Slowly, You’ll Enjoy It More” and Frederick Stafford in “The Looters'”.

 The building lay empty for a few years and then the entire Tolmer’s Square and surrounding area was demolished and new offices, residential units, bar and shops were built on the site.

 Just login to your account and subscribe to this theater.